alinz07/mvc-techblog/README.md

 <br/>

 ## **Things I learned**
-* How to use the maxAge property of a cookie property of an express session.
+* How to use the maxAge property of the cookie property of an express session.
 The maxAge property defines how long it will take for a cookie to expire, thus forcing a user to login again before being able to add posts or comments when used in conjunction with the withAuth() function that runs before create, update and delete methods in the api routes.
-*
+* The value of reusing code I already wrote.
 <br/>

 ## **What makes this project stand out?**
+This project stands out because it uses so many npm packages compared to my previous projects.
+Harnessing the power of premade packages made blog creation with CRUD user-protections easy.

 <br/>